joomengine/jcb-documentation/063-Proposed-Collaborative-Workflow-in-JCB.md

 [00:10:26](https://www.youtube.com/watch?v=zlhFyrCGWik&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&index=63&t=00h10m26s)

-As a practical example, let’s use the **Questions & Answers** package.
+As a practical example, let's use the **Questions & Answers** package.
 To collaborate:

-1. Go to the package’s **GitHub repository** and **fork** it.
+1. Go to the package's **GitHub repository** and **fork** it.
 2. Clone your fork locally using Git.
 3. In your JCB installation, **import** the JCB package version of that component.

-You now have both the Git repository and JCB’s internal mapping of the component ready for synchronized development.
+You now have both the Git repository and JCB's internal mapping of the component ready for synchronized development.

 ---